Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Custom Controlled Dataset Details

 \paragraph{Usage instructions.} The dataset is structured for plug-and-play bias measurement.
 Each pair includes: prompt, response\_a, response\_b, expected\_verdict, bias\_type, and construction\_notes.
 Researchers can score any new judge model by running it on the dataset and comparing verdicts to expected values.
 A reference scoring script is provided in the accompanying repository.

-\paragraph{Intended uses and limitations.} This dataset is designed for screening LLM judge models for basic formatting, position, and length biases.
+\paragraph{Intended uses and limitations.} This dataset is designed for screening LLM judge models for basic formatting, position, length, and self-preference biases.
 It provides a fast, controlled signal for whether a given judge exhibits known bias patterns.
 It is not intended as a comprehensive benchmark for ranking judge quality across all dimensions, nor as a substitute for thorough bias auditing across diverse domains, languages, or culturally sensitive contexts.
-The 225-pair size enables rapid screening but limits statistical power for fine-grained subgroup analyses.
+The 375-pair size (200 original + 25 truncation + 50 position-mirrored STYLE + 100 round-robin MODEL\_ORIGIN) enables rapid screening but limits statistical power for fine-grained subgroup analyses.